cryptpad/blueprints/document/index.md

 ---
 layout: layouts/base
-title: Document
+title: Document and Explain CryptPad's Security
 tags: chapter
 order: 1
 id: document
+eleventyNavigation:
+  key: Document
 ---

-# Document and Explain CryptPad's Security

 We first thoroughly document the cryptography used in CryptPad.
 We define the assumed [threat model](./threatmodel/README.md), justify it and explain why